-More than 50 refugees and migrants die in boat sinking off Yemeni coast
+More than 65 refugees and migrants die in boat sinking off Yemeni coast

 Is Trump using Africa as a ‘dumping ground’ for criminals?

-The boat carrying around 150 people, mostly from Ethiopia, capsized in the Arabian Sea off the coast of Shaqra, in the Abyan governorate, due to strong winds on Saturday evening.

-Bajamil noted that authorities were making arrangements to bury the victims in an area near the city, while search operations continued amid difficult conditions.
+Abdul Qader Bajamil, director of the health office in Zanzibar, said that authorities were making arrangements to bury the victims near the city of Shaqra, while search opportunities continued amid difficult conditions.

 The waterways between Yemen and the Horn of Africa are a common but perilous route for refugees and migrants travelling in both directions.
 The area saw a spike in Yemenis fleeing the country after the civil war broke out in 2014.